suvanl/delet3/README.md

 - If you'd like to see the content of a message string, you can refer to the `core/locales/en-GB.json` file, which is the base locale file

+**Custom Emojis**

+Currently, custom emojis are referenced using strings containing the emoji name and ID.
+However, the ID is server-specific.
+Therefore, if self-hosting the bot, custom emojis will not be displayed unless their IDs are edited manually.
+Configuring custom emoji IDs will be made much simpler in a future release.

 ## Installing delet<sup>3</sup>

 **Prerequisites:**